Build a Sustainable, Profitable, Audience-Driven Business.

 - Every Wednesdays, I publish a new episode of the seanwes podcast on creativity and business.

 - I teach a course on how to grow your business with writing: Supercharge Your Writing.

 - I teach a course on how to stop trading time for money and start pricing your work on value: Value-Based Pricing.

-- Every day, you can find me inside the Community where I’m helping people one-on-one in the chat when I’m not writing or streaming live shows.
+- Every day, you can find me inside the Community where I’m helping people one-on-one when I’m not writing or streaming live shows.

-- In October of 2016, you can meet me in person at seanwes conference where I’ll be helping you grow your business.
+- This fall, you can meet me in person at seanwes conference where I’ll be helping you grow your business.